jazz-soft/JZZ/README.md

     port.wait(200).send([0x90,64,127]);
     port.wait(300).send([0x90,67,127]);

-These two code snippets will produce the equivalent results.
+These two code snippets above will produce equivalent results.

 *to be continued...*